projectara/greybus-spec/source/special.rst

 the RELEASE pulse may fail to eject the Module.

-If the release pulse is successful, the AP will receive a subsequent notification from the SVC in the form of a :ref:`svc_module_removed` request.
+If the release pulse is successful, the AP will receive a subsequent notification from the SVC in the form of a :ref:`svc-module-removed` request.

+.. _svc-key-event:

 Greybus SVC Key Event Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^